-Summer Start assists new freshmen with the transition from high school to college through five weeks of college courses and campus involvement during Summer Session II.
+Summer Start assists new first-year and transfer students with the transition to NC State through five weeks of college courses and campus involvement during Summer Session II.
 Summer Start works closely with each college to ensure students will be enrolled in academic courses towards their specific major to get them on the accelerated path to graduation.
 In addition to up to eight credit hours of university coursework, many optional social, academic, leadership, and service programs are planned throughout the week and on weekends.
 Summer Start will provide a strong introduction to the culture of NC State and a jump start on your academic degree requirements.
 Take advantage of this unique opportunity to get ahead with a smaller community of your peers.

 Common Reading Program

 The NC State Common Reading initiative strives to create a common educational and interactive experience for incoming undergraduate students, introducing them to the University’s institutional and academic values and expectations.
-Just Mercy: A Story of Justice and Redemption by Bryan Stevenson is NC State’s 2016 Common Reading Program selection.
+The 2018 Common Reading Program selection will be announced soon.

 First Year Inquiry (FYI) in Prague

-FYI in Prague, hosted at the NC State Prague Institute, is a 2 week program that merges the high impact experiences of a first year inquiry course and study abroad.
+FYI in Prague, hosted at the NC State European Center in Prague, is a 2 week program that merges the high impact experiences of a first year inquiry course and study abroad.
 Students earn 3 GEP credits that count towards their degree before the start of their first semester on campus.
 Students will be immersed in inquiry-guided learning, utilizing the historic and beautiful city of Prague as their classroom.

 The GLBT Symposium is a half-day welcome and community-building experience designed to provide incoming students with information about the GLBT Center, annual events, and ways to get involved.
 Students will learn about GLBT student organizations on campus, opportunities to volunteer through the GLBT Center, and GLBT resources in the local community.
 Incoming students will get a chance to connect with each other and hear from returning students about what it’s like to be GLBT at NC State.
 This annual event is a great way for students to make new friends, enjoy free food, and have some fun.
 Lunch will be provided.